Finding the right NDIS provider can make a huge difference to your independence, confidence, and progress toward your goals.

 Registered providers

-- Must meet strict NDIS Practice Standards
+- Must meet strict NDIS Practice Standards and worker screening rules

 - Can work with NDIA-managed plans